vague2k/templui/README.md

 ## Changelog

-See [Releases](https://github.com/axzilla/goilerplate/releases) for a detailed list of changes in each version.
+See [releases](https://github.com/axzilla/goilerplate/releases) for a detailed list of changes in each version.

 ## Contributing

 We welcome contributions from the community!
 Whether it's adding new components, improving existing ones, or enhancing documentation, your input is valuable.
-Please check our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.
+Please check our [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved.

 ## Feedback